mayankk2308/mkdatadetectorexample-ios/Pods/MKDataDetector/README.md

 }
 ```

-Lets assume that the `meeting` text was embedded in a `UILabel` or equivalent text-oriented view.
+Let's assume that the `meeting` text was embedded in a `UILabel` or equivalent text-oriented view.
+Let's call it `meetingLabel`.
 It was also expanded to add *" and next Friday at 5pm"*.
 You can easily update the label to display the **multiple detected** pieces of information (typically a substring of the text in the label):
 ```swift
 if let attributedText = dataDetectorService.attributedText(withAnalysisResults: meetingAnalysisResults, withColor: UIColor.purple.cgcolor) {
     meetingLabel.attributedText = attributedText